-The New Brunswick Ombudsman’s Office has one central mission: to ensure that all New Brunswick citizens are treated with administrative fairness by government and its agencies.
+The New Brunswick Ombud’s Office has one central mission: to ensure that all New Brunswick citizens are treated with administrative fairness by government and its agencies.
 The Office strives to guarantee that individuals are served in a consistent, fair and reasonable manner by provincial governmental organizations.

 كتب المفتش العام هو مكتب مستقلّ يتولى التحقيق في الشكاوى التي يتقّدم بها الجمهور بشأن الخدمات التي توفرها حكومة نيو برنزويك. تتوزع مكاتب المفتش العام في مختلف أنحاء كندا وهي تقدم خدماتها مجاناً. تتمحور رسالة مكتب المفتش العام في مقاطعة نيو برنزويك حول مهمة أساسية واحدة وهي التأكد من